 Table of Contents

-Best New Zealand Road trips
+Best New Zealand road trips

 Coromandel Peninsula

 Does driving through mysterious and dense rainforests, past picture-perfect golden beaches, through misty valleys, past cliffside drops and into secluded bays sound like an awesome road trip to you?
-Then the Coromandel Peninsula is the road trip destination for you!
+Then the Coromandel Peninsula is the New Zealand road trip destination for you!

 Located only a two-hour drive southeast of Auckland, the Coromandel Peninsula (or simply the Coromandel as it is usually called) has all the ingredients for an epic road trip.
 Even though the area is relatively small, it is so packed with things to see and do that you can easily spend a whole week driving from one amazing sight to the other.

-The Coromandel’s most popular attraction, and arguably also the most beautiful, is Cathedral Cove.
 A 45-minute coastal walk takes you alongside cliffsides with incredible views, through the forest to a jaw-droppingly beautiful beach which is divided by a big natural rock-arch that around low tide provides passage to the other side.

-Another must-visit, and again an incredible formation of nature is Donut Island, just off the coast of Whangamata.
 Donut Island is a dormant volcano where after an earthquake a long time ago the roof of the island collapsed, leaving it with a hollow middle that makes the island resemble a donut.
-The caldera filled up with water and through a big hole in the rocks you can enter the center with a kayak or paddleboard.
-Guaranteed to be a highlight of your trip!

 The whole Coromandel is filled with equally stunning locations, like New Chums Beach (often rated to be in the top-10 most beautiful beaches in the world), The Pinnacles, Waiau Falls, Fletcher Bay, the Karangahake Gorge, and so much more.

-When looking for the most convenient location to stay, you should consider staying in Whitianga as it is quite central and has the most choice in accommodation.
 Even though the Coromandel isn’t the most culinary of destinations you’ll also find quite a few decent restaurants in Whitianga, and The Lost Springs; a beautiful spa with geothermal hot pools to get you in a completely tranquil state of mind.

 Contributed by Tom & Zi from Craving Adventures